kevinhellos/koffee-ui/README.md

+> [!CAUTION]
+> Koffee UI project will be archived in favour for a new UI library (Koffee UI 2, KU2) which will adopt a similar look and feel.
+> KU2 will be built upon Tailwind CSS instead of a raw CSS.

 # koffee-ui
 Lightweight UI framework designed to streamline development of modern web interfaces

-> [!CAUTION]
-> Koffee UI is currently still in development/ BETA.
-Use at your own risk.

 ## CDN
 ```html